Improving Access and Circulation - The People's Loop

 - the speed of cars and bicycles increases risk to all Park users.

-The Trust is now reviewing how to make walking and cycling safer by changing the way cars move and park in Parramatta Park.
+The Trust reviewed how to make walking and cycling safer by changing the way cars move and park in Parramatta Park.
 In order to respond to the challenges the Park faces both now and in the future, a transport study was conducted, testing numerous design options for improving circulation within the Park, called The People’s Loop.

-The Trust has spent the last year researching how visitors access and move within the Park.
+The Trust researched how visitors accessed and moved within the Park.
 It was discovered that on weekends over a quarter of the cars entering the Park are driving through on their way to another destination outside the Park.

 The proposed People’s Loop will remove cars from the majority of the existing internal road within Parramatta Park.
 This frees up the internal road for wider pedestrians and bicycle lanes making walking and cycling easier on the loop and reduces the conflict with the different modes.
 This will mean more people, families and children can cycle or walk safely for fun or fitness.